crisperdue/prooftoys/doc/coding-practices.md

 With this layout you can serve a Mathtoys site (and a Prooftoys site) immediately, provided that the web server is willing to follow the symlinks in your checked out repos.
+A Mathtoys site has the root of the Mathtoys repo as its document root.

 There are no absolute external dependencies, though Font Awesome is referenced as a remote web site.